cstml/cstml.github.io/_posts/2021-01-31-functional-programming.md

    have functions defined as lambda functions, but there is no real difference between a lambda and a *normal* defined function.
 So use them as you find adequate).

+2. **higher order functions** are functions that take a function as one of their parameters.
+In `Haskell` it is easy to spot them as their type always contains something like `(a->b)`.
+Some examples:

-2. **map** - map does exactly what it says - maps items from one set to another with the use of a function - in practical, simple terms, takes an iterable object ( a vector or a list or etc) and applies a function to each element, returning a new element containing the result of each function application
+  1. **map** - map does exactly what it says - maps items from one set to another with the use of a function - in practical, simple terms, takes an iterable object ( a vector or a list or etc) and applies a function to each element, returning a new element containing the result of each function application

-3. **filter** - self describing, filters elements from a set based on a yes no function - think of it like a map that either returns the element itself or not
+  2. **filter** - self describing, filters elements from a set based on a yes no function - think of it like a map that either returns the element itself or not

-4. **reduce** - takes an iterable element and applies a function to it with the purpose of reducing it.
-The way I think about it is like a map function that works on two elements of the list at a time, with a carry.
+  3. **fold** - takes an iterable element and replaces the type constor with a new function - usually used with the purpose of reducing it.
+A `sum` fold for exapmle is like a map function that works on two elements of the list at a time, with a carry.

-5. **lists** - lists are the main iterable structure used in Functional Programming.
-Although languages like *Clojure* expands these capabilities to maps and vectors and etc. The list we are talking about is the classic LISP linked list where each element has a *CAR* and a *CDR*.
-The first being the value of the element and the second a pointer to the next element in the list.
+3. **types** and **type constructors** are what allows us to constrain and define our data.
+In pure functional programming, the types of functions and objects are the main way of reasoning about what can and cannot be composed, and one of the most important tools in a functional programming toolset.

 ## Examples in Python and Haskell